nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

   Use case resumes from step 3

 * 3a.
-The given index is invalid.
+The given name is invalid.

     * 3a1.
 System shows an error message.